mspiekermann/eclipse-edc.github.io/content/en/documentation/for-contributors/testing.md

 - `@ComponentTest`: Marks an integration test with `ComponentTest` Junit Tag.
 This should be used when the test does not use any external systems, but uses actual collaborator objects instead of mocks.
 - there are other more specific tags for cloud-vendor specific environments, like `@AzureStorageIntegrationTest` or `@AwsS3IntegrationTest`.
-Some of those enviroments can be emulated (with test containers), others can't.
+Some of those environments can be emulated (with test containers), others can't.

 We encourage you to use these available annotation but if your integration test does not fit in one of these available annotations, and you want to categorize them based on their technologies then feel free to create a new annotations but